wxw115/Codes-in-Papers/[JBE]_DuctilityIndex_ScouredBridgeFoundation/README.md

+# Database for CRCM Development for Easy-to-Repair Ductility Indice Estimates of Scoured Bridge Pile-Group Foundation

-# This fold contains the database and associated Classification-Regression Combination Model (CRCM) (both in spreadsheet) for the following paper:
+This fold contains the database and associated Classification-Regression Combination Model (CRCM) (both in spreadsheet) for the following paper:

 Wang J., Ye A., and Wang X. (202X) “Quantifying easy-to-repair displacement ductility and lateral strength of scoured bridge pile-group foundations in cohesionless soils: A classification-regression combination surrogate model.”
 Journal of Bridge Engineering, under review.